MatiNav/react-vite-boilerplate/README.md

 ```
 2. Create a [./test/setup.ts](./test/setup.ts) file with the code that will run after each test
 3. Create [./vitest.config.ts](./vitest.config.ts) to define vitest config
-4. Add `test: vitest` command in the package.json
+4. Add `test: vitest` command in package.json
 5. Add this option in the [tsConfig.json](./tsConfig.json)`:
 ```json
 "compilerOptions": {
     "types": ["vitest/globals", "@testing-library/jest-dom"]
   }
 ```
-6. Add the same option inside the compilerOptions in the [tsConfig.app.json](./tsConfig.app.json)`:
+6. Add the same option inside the compilerOptions in the [tsConfig.app.json](./tsConfig.app.json):
 ```json
 "types": ["vitest/globals", "@testing-library/jest-dom"]
 ```